 I will emphasize here that I’ve never once considered getting filler anywhere in my face.
 Sure, it was something I’d maybe consider down the line when I experienced volume loss, but not something that crossed my mind currently.
 However, I couldn’t help but be curious when Pack shared that adding filler along my jawline could sculpt it and also make my neck look more defined.
 It didn't make sense to me: How could adding something to my jawline make it appear slimmer?
 Out of sheer curiosity, I went in for my appointment first thing on a Saturday morning (slightly hungover, I’ll admit—I didn't realize until later that you should avoid alcohol before getting filler to prevent bruising… oops).

 Pack took the time to meet with me and feel my face.
 Yes, feel my face.
 As her fingers deftly pressed into my jawline and cheeks, she explained that doing this would help her have a better understanding of my natural bone structure and figure out exactly what filler I would need.
 Pack’s sister, Lisa, was trained under one of the top dermatologists in L.A. and also in Paris, and both women are known for the "untouched" look, so I knew I was in good hands (literally).
 She mentioned that with Asian women specifically, volume loss isn't as much of an issue, but we do tend to lose bone density earlier, which is why she prefers to use a structural firmer to mimic bone.
 When placed along the jawline, it can give the illusion of a slimmer jaw because of the structure it adds.
-It was all fascinating stuff, and I felt 100% at ease letting her do her thing—which would be injecting filler along my jawline using a cannula.
+It was all fascinating stuff, and I felt 100 percent at ease letting her do her thing—which would be injecting filler along my jawline using a cannula.

 The actual process itself isn’t exactly pleasant.
 It was the strangest, most uncomfortable feeling.
 You can feel the filler going through your skin, like wet concrete being squeezed into your jawline (you’re welcome for that visual).
 Luckily, the process was over fairly quickly.
 When I peered in the mirror, I didn't notice that much of a difference at first, but Pack promised me the results would be more noticeable shortly after.
-In fact, the results can be more extreme directly following your initial appointment because your face tends to swell a bit.
+In fact, the results may be more extreme directly following your initial appointment because your face tends to swell a bit.
 She sent me on my way with an aftercare kit, and I immediately snapped some selfies in the Uber home.

 That's when I realized how much of a difference the filler had truly made in my face.
 Suddenly, my jawline had a clearly defined angle from the bottom of my ear to my chin.
 My chin looked more pronounced, and my face, in general, looked more angular and sculpted.
 It was actually shocking.
 I was obsessed.
 I couldn't stop taking photos of myself and sending them to my friends with the text, "New jawline.
 Who dis?"
 I couldn't believe that I could get results like this without undergoing a more invasive treatment and knew I had to share my experience.

 It's been a few months since my appointment, and my jawline feels as chiseled and defined as ever.
 The result is subtle enough that no one would ever notice it just from looking at me, but the difference is definitely there; I notice it most in photos.
 Can my jawline cut glass?
 No, but there's a definition that was never there before.
 Did it make my neck fat disappear?
 No, but it certainly made my neck look more lifted and, thus, slimmer.
 Would I recommend jawline filler to anyone who is curious about ways to add more definition to the lower half of their face?
 Absolutely.
-Of course, it's different for everyone depending on your natural face structure.
+Of course, it's different for everyone, depending on your natural face structure.
 In some cases, Botox along the jawline can actually be a better option or a combination of Botox and filler.
 Thus, I sent Pack over some FAQs for anyone curious if they would be a good candidate.
 Her answers, below.

 Why should someone consider an injection like filler and/or Botox instead of Kybella or a more invasive method for a more defined jawline?